tencentyun/qcloud-documents/product/视频服务/移动直播/Android端集成/播放SDK(Android)_en.md

 In TXLivePlayConfig, attribute cacheTime can be set for player.
 Too small cacheTime value can cause a high frequency of LOADING.
 In case of frequent LOADING, please make an adjustment by referring to [Stutter & Latency](#.E5.8D.A1.E9.A1.BF.26amp.3B.E5.BB.B6.E8.BF.9F).

 - **Work with PLAY_PROGRESS playback progress**
-If you have no idea abouthow to handle the PLAY_EVT_PLAY_PROGRESS event during VOD, refer to the sample code - [Playback Progress](https://www.qcloud.com/document/product/454/7887).
+If you have no idea about how to handle the PLAY_EVT_PLAY_PROGRESS event during VOD, refer to the sample code - [Playback Progress](https://www.qcloud.com/document/product/454/7887).

 ### 2. Ending Events
 | Event ID                 |    Value  |  Description                    |